Curves of Minimax Curvature: Introduction

 We devise a numerical method, which, using the classification of the solution curves stated in Theorem~\ref{classification} and switching time optimization techniques, reduces the infinite-dimensional optimization problem~(P) to a finite-dimensional optimization problem~(Ps) with just six variables.
 We carry out extensive numerical experiments.
 We especially focus on solutions containing a loop to exemplify the specific results involving loops, as well as gain insights about those instances for which no specific results are available.

+It is well known that some optimal control problems can produce solutions with {\em chattering arcs}, i.e., optimal control with infinitely many switchings, as in Fuller’s phenomenon~\cite{Borisov2000}.
+We show through Proposition~\ref{prop:GLC} and Remark~\ref{rem:chatter1} that Problem~(P) will not generate chattering arcs.
+The authors of this paper have recently studied in~\cite{KayNoaSch2025} another problem related to (P), in that instead of minimizing the $L^\infty$-norm of the curvature, they considered minimizing the $L^\infty$-norm of the arc-length derivative of the curvature, resulting in the so-called {\em curves of minimax spirality}.
+In Remark~\ref{rem:chatter2}, we discuss further that the minimax spirality problem can give rise to chattering arcs.
+Numerical evidence to chattering arcs is presented in~\cite{KayNoaSch2025}.

+In~\cite{KayNoaSch2025}, it is shown that a curve of minimax spirality is in general a concatenation of Euler spirals, unless the oriented endpoints are placed on a circle or along a line in geometrical agreement.
+However, the maximum number of such (spiral) arcs needed for a solution cannot be prescribed, as opposed to Problem~(P) where a selection of just three circular arcs and straight lines is needed in total.
+So, obtaining a numerical solution for the curves of minimax curvature is much easier than for the curves of minimax spirality.

 The paper is organized as follows.
 In Section~\ref{sec:reformulations}, we reformulate Problem~(P) as an optimal control problem.
 In Section~\ref{sec:max_principle}, we write down the maximum principle for the optimal control problem.
-In Section~\ref{sec:classification}, we classify the types of solutions for Problem~(P) and provide the main theoretical result as Theorem~\ref{classification}.
-In Section~\ref{num_meth}, we develop a numerical method for solving Problem~(P), and provide example applications and numerical solutions using off-the-shelf optimization software, so as to illustrate the theoretical results.
+In Section~\ref{sec:classification}, we classify the types of solution for Problem~(P) and provide the main theoretical result as Theorem~\ref{classification}.
+In Section~\ref{num_meth}, we develop a numerical method to solve Problem~(P), and provide examples of applications and numerical solutions using standard optimization software to illustrate the theoretical results.
 Finally, in Section~\ref{sec:conclusion}, concluding remarks and possible directions for future work are provided.